-- Lighting and irrigation projects have been completed for the main playing area. - No change to existing use for soccer and cricket however use and training loads have increased wear and tear on the surface. - No longer needed as full athletics track and focus has been shifted to training only. - No irrigation to southern end of the field.
+- Lighting and irrigation projects have been completed for the main playing area. - Soccer use has increased creating more wear and tear on the surface - Cricket use has increased female participation. - No longer needed as full athletics track and focus has been shifted to training only.

+• No irrigation to southern end of the field.